BrunoDegliEsposti/NodeGenLib/README.md

 To install NodeGenLib, follow these steps:

+1. Install a compiler that supports C++17.
-1. Install a C++ compiler, MATLAB, and the build system CMake.
+2. Install the build system CMake, minimum version 3.24.
+3. Install MATLAB, minimum version R2018a.
-2. Install the C++ library "Open CASCADE Technology", including all possible sub-packages and development packages.
+4. Install the C++ library "Open CASCADE Technology", minimum version 7.7.0.
+Include all possible sub-packages and development packages.
 For example, on Ubuntu, install all the packages with the libocct prefix.
-On macOS, ```brew install opencascade``` is sufficient.
+On macOS, ```brew install opencascade``` is enough.
-3. Install the C++ library "Eigen", version 3.4 or newer.
+5. Install the C++ library "Eigen", minimum version 3.4.
-4. Optionally install the C++ library "nanoflann".
+6. Optionally install the C++ library "nanoflann".
 If nanoflann is not installed, a new copy of the library will be automatically downloaded when building NodeGenLib.
-5. Clone this repository and, using a terminal, change the current directory to the one that you have just downloaded.
+7. Clone this repository and, using a terminal, change the current directory to the one that you have just downloaded.
-6. Run the ```cmake .``` command to generate appropriate build files.
+8. Run the ```cmake .``` command to generate appropriate build files.
+If the ```-DCMAKE_BUILD_TYPE``` flag is not specified, the default build type is Release.
-7. Run ```make``` to build NodeGenLib.
+9. Run ```make``` to build NodeGenLib.
-8. Locate the newly generated MATLAB MEX functions and add their containing folder to MATLAB's search path.
+10. Locate the newly generated MATLAB MEX functions and add their containing folder to MATLAB's search path.

 ## Solution to frequent problems